-Marketing through social media has made a huge impact on the tourism industry.
+Marketing through social media for tourism businesses has made a huge impact on the industry.
 More and more consumers are reaching out to use social media and sites such as TripAdvisor to research their holidays and make informed decisions about their travel plans.
 Getting your business in front of potential holiday makers is the key marketing element that all tourism businesses need.

 Social media is allowing consumers to engage with spots of interest before, during and after their experience, looking for fast real-time responses and to share their experiences with others, so being on the right platforms to make this happen is essential.